Ulises Rivas: Mexico U-17

 In June 2012 he was selected to the Copa Saprissa Internaciona 17 where he was champion when winning by 3–1 to the US.
 In August played the Toyota Cup where the team was champion by defeating Japan by a score 6–2.
 In October he participated in the AGS Cup where the team won the title for the second year; Rivas was named the best player of the tournament.

 He played in the 2013 CONCACAF U-17 Championship, played every game of the tournament, four starts and one of change.
 Mexico beat Cuba (1:5) and Honduras (2:0) in the group stage, quarter-final defeat to Guatemala (2:0), in the semifinals of new account will beat Honduras (1:3) and in the final he defeated the hosts of the tournament, Panamá.
-He was selected to participated the World Cup U17 2013 held in the United Arab States.
+He was selected to participate in the World Cup U17 2013 held in the United Arab States.
 Scored his only goal of the competition on October 22 against Iraq.
 He was captain of the Under 17 team throughout the world.
 Mexico finished second in their group, resulting from a loss to Nigeria (1: 6), and two victories against Iraq (3:1) and Sweden (0:1).
 In the second round they defeated Italy (0:2), quartered beat Brazil on penalties (10:11), after tying to a goal in regulation in the semifinals defeated Argentina (0:3).
 In the final they met again into Nigeria, losing this time by 3–0.